1945–46 FA Cup: First round proper

 The first leg matches were played on Saturday, 17 November 1945 and the second legs on the following Saturday, 24 November 1945.
 No replays were necessary.

 Second round proper

 The first leg matches were played on Saturday, 8 December 1945 and the second legs on the following Saturday, 15 December 1945.
 No replays were necessary.

 Third round proper

-At this stage the remaining First and Second Division (except Newport County that entered in the first round) clubs entered the competition plus Third Division clubs Chester, Cardiff City, Crystal Palace and Norwich City.
+At this stage 43 Football League First and Second Division clubs entered the competition along with Chester, Cardiff City, Crystal Palace and Norwich City.

 The first leg matches were played on Saturday, 5 January 1946 and the second legs in the following week commencing Monday, 7 January 1946.
 Two replays were necessary, both of which were played on Wednesday, 16 January 1946.
+Lovell's Athletic was the last non-league club left in the competition.

 Fourth round proper

 The first leg matches were played on Saturday, 26 January 1946 and the second legs in the following week commencing Monday, 28 January 1946.
 One replay was necessary, which was played on 4 February 1946.